WinVector/vtreat/Examples/Multinomial/MultinomialExample.md

 missing values or `NA`s.

-First create the data treatment transform design object, in this case a treatment for a binomial classification problem.
+First create the data treatment transform design object, in this case a treatment for a multinomial classification problem.

 We use the training data `d` to fit the transform and the return a treated training set: completely numeric, with no missing values.